apache/tvm/docs/dev/relay_intro.rst

 Why We Might Need Let Binding
 -----------------------------
 One key usage of let binding is that it specifies the scope of computation.
-Let us take look at the following example, which does not use let binding.
+Let us take a look at the following example, which does not use let bindings.

 .. image:: https://raw.githubusercontent.com/tvmai/tvmai.github.io/master/images/relay/let_scope.png
     :align: center